 - Secondly, you need to create valuable content for users that fulfills their intentions.

-- Thirdly, you need to receive high-quality backlinks and other signals from authoritative websites to gain trust.
+- Thirdly, you need to receive high-quality backlinks, checking them with some backlink API regularly, and other signals from authoritative websites to gain trust.

 Of course, becoming #1 in the SERP requires a lot of work.
-There are quite a few SEO services that can help you.
-We recommend the SEO platform by SE Ranking because it has all the tools you need for webpage and video optimization.
+There are quite a few professional SEO services that can help you.
+We recommend the SEO platform by SE Ranking because it has all the tools you need for webpage and video optimization

 Videos don’t improve a website’s technical performance, and have little impact on off-page SEO, but they are superior when it comes to page value and content quality.
 Of course, to increase the page’s quality, the video itself should bring value and be optimized for search.
 Let’s examine why and how to integrate videos into the SEO strategy more closely.